Preheat oven to 400°F (204°C). Line

 A little less than 1/2 teaspoon salt

-- Add butter and salad oil to the flour mixture.
+Add butter and vegetable oil to the flour mixture.

 Break the lumps of flour and butter with a pastry